Updated on May 6, 2022. Why? Because it looks like prices are lower than when we wrote this original post!

 So, what is a Beachcomber Shack?

-Beachcomber Shacks are private shelters with cabana-like service for parties of six (although you can grant access to up to 10 guests if you pay a little extra).
-Each shack has six cushioned chairs, a high-top table, a locker, tons of towels, a cooler filled with ice and bottled waters, a refillable drink mug for each guest, and a personal attendant.
+Beachcomber Shacks are private shelters with cabana-like service for parties of six (although you can grant access to up to 8 guests if you pay a little extra).
+Each shack has six cushioned chairs and some side tables, a high-top table with two stools, a locker, tons of towels, a cooler filled with ice and bottled waters, a refillable drink mug for each guest, and a personal attendant.

 The personal attendants are a great perk.
 Not only are they there to check on you to make sure all is well; they also take your food, drink, and ice cream orders and have them delivered right to your Shack.